Captain Pugwash: History

-In 1997, John Ryan licensed the franchise to John Cary Films, followed by The Britt Allcroft Company purchasing the rights to the character, with the intention of producing a revival series.
+In 1997, Gullane Entertainment (then called The Britt Allcroft Company) purchased the rights to the character, with the intention of producing a revival series.
 The new series of 26 episodes, animated traditionally, aired in 1998.

 A related book by John Ryan is Admiral Fatso Fitzpugwash, in which it is revealed that Pugwash had a medieval ancestor who was First Sea Lord but was terrified of water.